NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 * The general setup and structure for the project was completed following the guidance provided in the [I think Therefore I Blog - CI Project.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/824fccecd0fe4e44871eeabcbf69d830/)

-* The core Bootstrap navbar was implemented using the [Bootstrap documentation on Navbar](https://getbootstrap.com/docs/5.0/components/navbar/)  and customised to my project requirements.
+* The core Bootstrap navbar in the `base.html` template was implemented using the [Bootstrap documentation on Navbar](https://getbootstrap.com/docs/5.0/components/navbar/)  and customised to my project requirements.

-* Within the header -> nav section on the `base.html` template, the implementation of the nav-link if statement to determine if the current page is active or not was taken from [I Think Therefore I Blog > Templates -> Variable and control structures](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/6b4a4f493cbd46ecb6f6a841c98f0c82/?child=first)
+* Within the header -> nav section on the `base.html` template, the implementation of the nav-link if statement to determine if the current page is active or not was taken from [I Think Therefore I Blog > Templates -> Variable and control structures - CI Project.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/6b4a4f493cbd46ecb6f6a841c98f0c82/?child=first)
   * The code used:
     ```<a class="nav-link
         {% if request.path == home_url %}active{%endif%}" aria-current="page" href="{% url 'home' %}">
     ```
-  * The code above was refined further for accessibility and the correct classes applied to the Django messages by following the video [I Think Therefore I Blog > Where to put things > Tidying up](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/0b5c6f09dcfd40fa99a9d68622d62b40/)
+  * The code above was refined further for accessibility and the correct classes applied to the Django messages by following the video [I Think Therefore I Blog > Where to put things > Tidying up - CI Project.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/0b5c6f09dcfd40fa99a9d68622d62b40/)

 * The implementation of the admin link on the nav bar within the `base.html` template was done using [Linking to the Django admin site - Stack Overflow.](https://stackoverflow.com/questions/1022236/linking-to-the-django-admin-site/1026680#1026680)

-* Implementation and setup (including adding links to the nav-bar and authentication messages displayed in the `base.html` template) of the Django Allauth authentication was done using [I think before I Blog > Authentication > Introduction to authentication](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/f614040ed41a49dbb268f0102af9ce05/)
+* Implementation and setup (including adding links to the nav-bar and authentication messages displayed in the `base.html` template) of the Django Allauth authentication was done using [I think before I Blog > Authentication > Introduction to authentication - CI Project.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/f614040ed41a49dbb268f0102af9ce05/)
   * The standard register, login, logout allauth templates were customised to match the needs of the project.

-* The Django messages in the `base.html` template were displayed by adapting the code from  [I Think Therefore I Blog > Views Part 3>POSTing and writing to the database.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/21a16093c0084895a6073422447c3f7d/?child=first)
+* The Django messages in the `base.html` template were displayed by adapting the code from  [I Think Therefore I Blog > Views Part 3>POSTing and writing to the database - CI Project.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/21a16093c0084895a6073422447c3f7d/?child=first)

   * The code utilised:
   ```